Parveshdhull/emoji-keyboard/README.md

-# Emoji Keyboard - Toggle
+# Linux Emoji Keyboard - Toggle

 There are many emoji software's available, but all are tiresome.
 Either you need to copy-paste emoji's one by one or you have to use the cursor to select emoji.